 Where in Wales are the most popular Blue Flag beaches?

 As some of the best beaches in Wales, they’re scattered right round the coast.
-Pembrokeshire has 12 blue flag beaches.
-Other hotspots include Gower, Ceredigion, Gwynedd and Anglesey.
-Surfers ride the waves at Langland Bay, Newgale and Whitesands, while kitesurfers jump them at Rest Bay and Dinas Dinlle.
-Those who love traditional seaside fun head for Tenby, Porthcawl and Barmouth.
+Pembrokeshire has 10 blue flag beaches.
+Other hotspots include Swansea and Ceredigion.
+Surfers ride the waves at Langland Bay, Newgale and Whitesands, while kitesurfers jump them at Rest Bay.
+Those who love traditional seaside fun head for Tenby, Porthcawl and Prestatyn.
 There are also masses of family friendly beaches to visit.

 Who awards Blue Flags?

 The International Blue Flag Jury, which meets twice a year and consists of environmentalists, conservationists and lifesavers.
 These impressive individuals are appointed by the Foundation for Environmental Education (FEE), a non-profit organisation which aims to promote sustainable development worldwide.

 Do they have to visit every single beach in the world (and if so, can I apply for the job)?

 No, their task is to read the written applications they receive.
 Not all beaches are put forward: it’s up to the local authorities which look after them to decide whether to apply.
 Each applicant must collect and analyse seawater samples on a regular basis and pass numerous other tests.
 In Wales, this process is organised by Keep Wales Tidy.

 What are the main things a beach needs to win a Blue Flag?